 Located near the summit of the Albaicín, the Church of San Nicolás was built on the site of a former mosque.
 It was badly damaged in the Civil War and, due to ongoing structural issues, remains closed for renovations.

-Mirador de San Nicolás offers majestic views of the Alhambra with the snow-capped Sierra Nevada mountains in the background.
-Watching the sunset from this point is one of Granada’s best things to do.
+Mirador de San Nicolás has the very best views of the Alhambra with the snow-capped Sierra Nevada mountains in the background.
+We suggest making your way here for sunset when the views are incredible.

 The C31, C32, and C34 minibuses run from the centre of Granada to Plaza Isabel Católica, a short walk to Mirador de San Nicolás.

-Alternatively, the walk along Carrera del Darro (see below) via Paseo de los Tristes, Cuesta del Chapiz, and the Church of El Salvador is a lovely way to get there.
-It takes about 15 minutes and climbs steadily uphill.
+Alternatively, walk along Carrera del Darro (see below) via Paseo de los Tristes, Cuesta del Chapiz, and the Church of El Salvador.
+This is a lovely way to get to the mirador, but it is a steady uphill climb for around 15 minutes.

 Running along the left bank of the River Darro, Carrera Del Darro is the oldest street in Albaicín.